Coupling Designs for Randomized Experiments with Complex Treatments: Asymptotics and Inference

-The influence function configurations that attain the worst case rate in Theorem \ref{thm:uniform-consistency-rates} are generally pathological, with either highly non-smooth influences $\si(\cdot)$ or negative match quality, which might not be relevant for empirical practice.
+The influence function configurations that attain the worst case rate in the proof of Theorem \ref{thm:uniform-consistency-rates} are generally pathological, with either highly non-smooth influences $\si(\cdot)$ or negative match quality, which might not be relevant for empirical practice.
 For example, for $G = $ LHS, $\maxraten(G, \smom)$ is attained by placing perfectly negatively correlated influence functions $\si(\cdot)$ within each group, which assumes that our matching was not only ineffectual, but actually much worse than random.
 We can place mild regularity conditions on the set $\smom$ to rule out such pathological settings, obtaining bounds that are more informative about the performance of coupling designs in typical applications.

-To illustrate this, we consider the nonparametric couplings $G \in \{\text{LHS}, \text{RS}\}$ under a restricted family of influence functions $\sreg$ that have reasonable match quality and finite total variation.
+To illustrate this, we study the nonparametric couplings $G \in \{\text{LHS}, \text{RS}\}$ under a restricted family of influence functions $\sreg$ that have reasonable match quality and bounded average total variation.
 The next result shows that under such conditions, these couplings uniformly dominate the iid design.